Indian leopard: Reproduction

 Depending on the region, the leopard mates all year round.
 The estrous cycle lasts about 46 days and the female usually is in heat for 6–7 days.
 Gestation lasts for 90 to 105 days.
 Cubs are usually born in a litter of 2–4 cubs.
 Mortality of cubs is estimated at 41–50% during the first year.
 Females give birth in a cave, crevice among boulders, hollow tree, or thicket to make a den.
 Cubs are born with closed eyes, which open four to nine days after birth.
 The fur of the young tends to be longer and thicker than that of adults.
-Their pelage is also more gray in colour with less defined spots.
+Their pelage is also more grey in colour with less defined spots.
 Around three months of age, the young begin to follow the mother on hunts.
 At one year of age, leopard young can probably fend for themselves, but remain with the mother for 18–24 months.
 The average typical life span of a leopard is between 12 and 17 years.